Notice of request for public comment.

 - Enhance the quality, utility, and clarity of the information to be collected.

 - Minimize the reporting burden on those who are to respond, including the use of automated collection techniques or other forms of information technology.

 Please note that comments submitted in response to this Notice are public record.
 Before including any detailed personal information, you should be aware that your comments as submitted, including your personal information, will be available for public review.

 Abstract of Proposed Collection

-Feedback collected under this generic clearance will provide useful information, but it will not yield data that can be used for quantitative information collections that are designed to yield reliably actionable results, such as monitoring trends over time or documenting program performance.
-Such data uses require more rigorous designs that address: The target population to which generalizations will be made, the sampling frame, the sample design (including stratification and clustering), the precision requirements or power Start Printed Page 11100calculations that justify the proposed sample size, the expected response rate, methods for assessing potential non-response bias, the protocols for data collection, and any testing procedures that were or will be undertaken prior fielding the study.
+Feedback collected under this generic clearance will provide useful information, but it will not yield data that can be used for quantitative Start Printed Page 42967information collections that are designed to yield reliably actionable results, such as monitoring trends over time or documenting program performance.
+Such data uses require more rigorous designs that address: The target population to which generalizations will be made, the sampling frame, the sample design (including stratification and clustering), the precision requirements or power calculations that justify the proposed sample size, the expected response rate, methods for assessing potential non-response bias, the protocols for data collection, and any testing procedures that were or will be undertaken prior fielding the study.
 Depending on the degree of influence the results are likely to have, such collections may still be eligible for submission for other generic mechanisms that are designed to yield quantitative results.

 End Supplemental Information

 [FR Doc.
 2020-15286 Filed 7-14-20; 8:45 am]